$\sigma$-matching and interchangeable structures on truncated polynomial algebras: Introduction

 At a more abstract level, compatible operations have also been investigated within the framework of operad theory.
 In particular, Dotsenko and Khoroshkin computed the dimensions of the graded components of the operads associated with pairs of compatible Lie brackets and compatible Poisson brackets \cite{Dotsenko-Khoroshkin07}.
 Algebras equipped with two matching associative products, known as matching dialgebras, together with their relations to other classes of algebras, were studied in~\cite{zbg12}.
 In addition, totally compatible associative products and the corresponding operads were examined in~\cite{zbg13,Zhang13}.
 Subsequently, the notions of compatibility, matching compatibility, and total compatibility were extended to families of specific algebras, including associative algebras~\cite{zgg20}.
 Later, these ideas were further generalized to families of algebras defined over arbitrary operads~\cite{zgg24}.

-If the signature of a variety $A$ has several operations (of possibly different types), one can consider the compatibility with respect to some fixed operation, for example, compatible Poisson brackets~\cite{Bolsinov91, Bolsinov-Borisov02}, associative algebras~\cite{Khr}, the strictly upper triangular matrix algebra~\cite{Khr1}, Jacobson radical of the incidence algebra~\cite{Khr2}, and so on, or with respect to all the operations at the same time as in~\cite[Definition A]{Strohmayer08}.
+In the study of compatible structures, compatibility can be evaluated in two ways.
+For varieties whose signature naturally contains multiple operations (such as Poisson algebras), one can consider compatibility across all operations simultaneously \cite[Definition A]{Strohmayer08}.
+Conversely, for a variety defined by a single operation—such as the variety of associative algebras—one can introduce an additional product that is compatible with the original fixed operation.
+This latter approach has been investigated for general associative algebras \cite{Khr}, the strictly upper triangular matrix algebra \cite{Khr1}, and the Jacobson radical of incidence algebras \cite{Khr2}.
 Moreover, some classes of compatible algebras, as well as low-dimensional compatible algebras, have been classified \cite{aae24, Ladra-Cunha-Lopes24}.